iiKoe/i3-winmotion/README.md

 # i3-winmotion

-i3-winmotion is a tool that allows you to move between [i3](https://i3wm.org/) windows using a using specified focus keys (see the demo below).
+i3-winmotion is a tool that allows you to move between [i3](https://i3wm.org/) windows using specified focus keys (see the demo below).

 The credits for the idea go to [pcharest2000/winswitch](https://github.com/pcharest2000/winswitch). i3-winmotion is a complete rewrite using the i3-ipc bindings provided by